Folvin/EA-react-project-team4/README.md

 if you want to save and use an image locally we are saving those into the public/assets folder, inside there are core, global and pages folder. into core goes images relative to core components, into global images usable by everyone and into pages images specific to a single page

+# some good practice

+- when writing a component for props define an interface called Props and use it to type props
+- never push changes directly into develop or master branch but rather do a new branch and then make a pull request to develop
-always use tailwind classes as much as possible. so, unless you necessarily need to write normal css, always use tailwind
+- always use tailwind classes as much as possible. so, unless you necessarily need to write normal css, always use tailwind

-remember to code your comment to make it more readable, also we are using prettier extension for VSC and formatting using that and a prettier config so use it if you can
+- comment your code to make it more readable, also use prettier extension for VSC to format your code

-# the way we are writing